bzgeb/osc-clj/README.md

 This will only print out received messages that match the path "/foo/bar".
 To remove call:

     (osc-rm-handler s "/foo/bar")

-`osc-clj` also supplies the fn `osc-rm-all-handlers` which will remove all the servers handlers within the path and below in the hierarchy (i.e. `(osc-rm-all-handlers server "/foo")` will remove all handlers registered at /foo and any below i.e. /foo/bar /foo/bar/baz etc. Passing no path to `osc-rm-all-handlers` will remove *all* handlers on the server.

 ### OSC Bundles